Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6zXM0xfjYEE.md

 ### Transcript

-> i still feel sad about my ps5 my ps5 is fine don't worry about it i l don't worry i like the black marks on my ps5 it's fine
+> I still feel sad about my ps5 my ps5 is fine don't worry about it I l don't worry I like the black marks on my ps5 it's fine